Gauzz/Virtual-Reality-Education-Demo/README.md

 # Virtual-Reality-Education-Demo
-A demo of education usin virtual reality.
+A demo of education using virtual reality.